O3Labs/SmartEco/Tutorials/SmartEcoDapp-Tutorial.md

 Notice that you also receive the nodeURL of where this transaction was submitted to.
 Since the transaction should be propogated to the network almost instantaneously, you can verify that the node is not holding onto the transaction by checking the mempool of another node.
 </aside>

-In summary we have now described the basic process for requesting transaction sends on behalf of the user we are ready, we can see the formation of a decentralized architecture take place.
+In summary, we have now described the basic process for requesting transaction sends on behalf of the user we are ready, we can see the formation of a decentralized architecture take place.
 Sending assets is the most basic way to the alter the state of the blockchain.
-However we will now expand it into generic contract invokes.
+However, we will now expand it into generic contract invokes.
 This will allow you to call any method, on any public smart contract on behalf of the user in a secure way.

 ### Invoking a Smart Contract